Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Proposed MAMT Method

-According to \autoref{thm:propto-joint}, we need to limit the divergence of joint policy to make the learning procedure more stable.
-But this will cause learning dilemma to complete the task if we try to completely eliminate the non-stationarity (i.e., $\delta=0$).
-If $\delta=0$, the joint policy of all agents could not be updated.
-To emphasize, based on Definition \ref{def:station}, \autoref{thm:propto} and \autoref{thm:propto-joint}, we can modify the original MARL problem model by adding stationarity constraint, i.e.,
+According to Theorem~\ref{thm:propto-joint}, we need to properly constrain the maximum divergence of consecutive joint policies to make the learning procedure more stable and efficient.
+In other words, the algorithm needs to balance between eliminating the non-stationarity (i.e., $\delta \rightarrow 0$) and fast learning (i.e., $\delta \rightarrow \infty$).
+To emphasize, based on Definition \ref{def:station}, Theorem~\ref{thm:propto} and Theorem~\ref{thm:propto-joint}, we can modify the cooperative MARL formulation by adding stationarity constraint.

+This problem imposes a constraint that the KL divergence is bounded at every point in the state space.
+While it is motivated by the theory, this problem is impractical to solve due to the large number of constraints.
+Instead, we can use a heuristic approximation, similar as~\citet{schulman2015trust}, which considers the average KL divergence:

-where $\boldsymbol{\pi}$ represents the joint policy of all agents; $\boldsymbol{o}:=(o_1,\cdots, o_i,\cdots,o_n )$ represents the joint observation with $n$ be the agent number.
-However, directly imposing a constraint on the joint policy as in \eqref{eq:opt1} will make the problem significantly more difficult and computationally intractable.
-Inspired by \citet{lowe2017multi}, \citet{foerster2018counterfactual} and \citet{iqbal2019actor}, we introduce the {\em{Mean-Field approximation}} assumption in this paper. \begin{assumption}[Mean-Field Approximation] We use the mean-field variation family $\boldsymbol{\pi}$ to estimate the joint policy of all agents
+where $\boldsymbol{\pi}$ represents the joint policy; $\boldsymbol{o}:=(o_1,\cdots, o_i,\cdots,o_n )$ represents the joint observation with $n$ be the agent number. $\mathcal{D}$ is the replay buffer.
+Considering the low sample efficiency of MARL, we did not adapt the fully on-policy learning, but use off-policy training with a small replay buffer.
+In this way, it can be ensured that samples are less different from the current policy thereby alleviating the instability caused by off-policy training.
+Directly imposing a constraint on the joint policy as in \eqref{eq:opt1} will make the problem intractable.
+A straightforward way is to evenly distribute the trust-region to all agents based on mean-field policy approximation (as shown in Figure~\ref{fig:pgm} in the appendix).
+However, this will bring up the problem which we call \textit{trust-region decomposition dilemma}.